List of One Life to Live characters introduced in the 2000s

-A list of notable characters from the ABC soap opera One Life to Live that made their first appearance between the beginning of 2000 and the end of 2009.
+This is a list of notable characters from the ABC soap opera One Life to Live that made their first appearance between 2000 and 2009.

 Kimberly Andrews

 Kimberly Andrews (born Aubrey Wentworth) is a fictional character on the American soap opera, One Life to Live.
-Amanda Setton originated the role on August 14, 2009 and last appeared on April 2, 2010.
+Amanda Setton originated the role on August 14, 2009, and last appeared on April 2, 2010.
 Setton reprised the role from August 22, 2011, until December 29, 2011.

 Kimberly Andrews is an exotic dancer who arrives in Llanview in August 2009 to help her best friend, Stacy Morasco.
 Stacy had miscarried her baby with Rex Balsom, and Kim conspires to help Stacy get pregnant again and pass the child off as Rex's.
 Running low on money, Kim sets her sights on Clint Buchanan.
 Kim manipulates her way into a position as Clint's executive assistant and soon finds out that Clint's wife Nora Buchanan has fallen back in love with her ex-husband, Bo Buchanan.
 In December, Kim arranges for Clint to discover the truth.
 Clint files for divorce and invites Kim to live at the mansion.
 Kim is devastated when Stacy falls into a frozen lake and is presumed dead.
 Kim and Clint marry in March 2010 so she can get custody of Stacy's baby.
 Kim is blackmailed by David Vickers into leaving Llanview in April 2010.

 Kim later turns up at The Spotted Pony strip club in Anchorage, Kentucky in August 2011 and is spotted by Rex.
 She is then seen with an unknown woman who is later revealed to be Stacy.
 Clint is happy to see Kim again.
 In September, it is revealed that Kim is Cutter Wentworth's real sister, and that her real name is Aubrey Wentworth.
 She finds out that her brother was inspired to scam the Buchanan family after he read about Kim's marriage to Clint in the newspaper.
 She later comes face to face with Cutter's girlfriend, Christine Karr, who had been passing herself off as Aubrey Wentworth.
 Kim blackmails Rex's biological mother, Echo DiSavoy, to convince her son to return the Buchanan fortune to Clint so she can pay her friend's medical bills.